wAIfu-DEV/XSTD/README.md

 The C standard library (stdlib) has served faithfully for decades, but:

-❌ Memory management is unsafe and invisible — `malloc()` is opaque, leaks happen silently.
+❌ Memory management is unsafe and sometimes invisible — allocations are opaque, leaks happen silently.
-❌ Error handling is often ignored — `fopen()` returns NULL and you’re already segfaulting.
+❌ Error handling is often unintuitive — `fopen()` returns NULL and you’re already segfaulting.
 ❌ Working with strings is error-prone — `strcat`, `strlen`, global buffers...
 ❌ Arrays are unsafe — you never know their size.
-❌ No modern constructs — no optional types, no results, no built-in containers, no writer APIs.
+❌ Unsafe and deprecated functions are still widely usable.

 We think: **C deserves better tooling**, and we've built **xstd** to fill that void — a modern, fully C99-compatible library with minimal dependencies and huge ergonomics improvements.